 PHONE

-We don’t have a land line so $0 expense there.
+We don’t have a landline so $0 expense there.
 When I first came to Panama, I bought a $15 Panama cell phone and I used it every time I visited.
-When I finally moved here, I got my Iphone unlocked then took the SIM card out of my Panama phone and put it in my iPhone.
+When I finally moved here, I got my US cell phone unlocked then took the SIM card out of my Panama phone and put it in my smartphone.

-I use Skype to make calls to friends and family all over the world at $0 expense.
-I got a dedicated Skype number so anyone call dial that number and it rings at my house in Panama.
-That’s how people call me to sign up for the Panama Relocation Tours and I can use Skype to call them.
+I also use Skype to make calls to friends and family worldwide at $0 expense.
+I got a dedicated Skype number so anyone calls that number and it rings at my house in Panama.

 SHIPPING AND POSTAGE

 Panama does not have mail delivery service to your house.
-You either need to get a post office box or use a private company.
+You will need to work with a Panama mail-forwarding company to get packages sent to Panama.

-I can order from Amazon.com, Ebay, .. any web site or catalog then get the product delivered to Boquete.
-I pay a small shipping fee and a customs fee if the price of the product is over $50.
+I can order from Amazon.com, Walmart, Ebay, .. any website or catalog then get the product delivered to Boquete.

 For in-country deliveries, I use Fletes Chavales.
 I can take a package or letter to them for delivery to another Feletes Cheveles office anywhere in Panama.
 The cost varies depending on what you are shipping.
 For a large legal size envelope to go to my attorney in Panama City, it is $1.50